 Health experts say washing hands with soap and water is the most effective preventative measure against colds, flu, and other illnesses.

 Places that are less frequently cleaned are ticket kiosks, ATMs, doorknobs, trays, and tables, and anything in the bathroom is often a paradise for viruses.

 Therefore, washing your hands properly and thoroughly is of utmost importance.
-You can also use disinfectant on all parts of your hand including the fingertips.
-If you cannot clean immediately, at least take care not to touch your hands, nose, and mouth.
+You can also use disinfectant on all parts of your hand, including the fingertips.
+If you cannot clean immediately, take care not to touch your hands, nose, and mouth.

-I always try to wash my hands after going through the check-in area at the airport, or before eating.
-You should also prepare a tiny bottle of hand sanitizer in your bag in case there’s no soap.
+I always try to wash my hands after going through the check-in area at the airport or before eating.
+You should also prepare a tiny bottle of hand sanitizer in your bag if there’s no soap.

 Pack a travel health kit